star-whale/starwhale/docs/docs/reference/cli/dataset.md

 swcli dataset remove [OPTIONS] DATASET
 ```

-- This command removes a dataset, you can run `swcli dataset recover` to recover the removed datasets.
+- This command removes a dataset.
+You can run `swcli dataset recover` to recover the removed datasets.
-- `DATASET` argument uses the `Dataset URI` format, so you can remove the whole dataset or a specified-version dataset.
+- `DATASET` argument uses the `Dataset URI` format so that you can remove the whole dataset or a specified-version dataset.
-- Support short version or tag in `Dataset URI` format when you remove a dataset.
+- Support the short version or tag in `Dataset URI` format when you remove a dataset.
 - Options:

     |Option|Alias Option|Required|Type|Default|Description|